jchs-science/jchs-science.githib.io/units/3 waves/6 digital.md

 To describe digital there are two things to consider.

 ## Threshold
-Threshold is the point at which a signal is considered to be a yes, or a no.
+Threshold is the point at which a signal is considered to be a ON or OFF.
-Anything above the threshold is a yes, anything below is a no.
+Anything above the threshold is ON, anything below is a OFF.

 The threshold of a signal will later explain why a digital signal stops working as it gets smaller.

 <figure>
 <img src="/units/3 waves/resources/digital-threshold.png" alt="drawing" width="90%"/>
-<figcaption>Picture showing the yes/no threshold for a digital signal.</figcaption>
+<figcaption>Picture showing the ON/OFF threshold for a digital signal.</figcaption>
 </figure>

+Still confused?
+Let's try a different approach.
+Imagine you are drawing a picture and you make a mistake.
+So you erase something.
+You then keep going and make your picture perfectly.
+Now, when you show someone else your picture they will know that you have erased something, but they can't really tell what was there before.
+Since they can't really see it, they'll ignore it and only consider the darker lines that you've made.
+That is what a threshold is, the cutoff for when you consider something.
+In digital it is just very, very sharply defined.

 ## Frequency
 You are already familiar with frequency, so this will be quick.